Links

 Training run performance

 Biodock allows you to evaluate a training run's performance quantitatively and statistically after a model has been trained.
-You can see these from doing evaluation on a trained model (see Train and evaluate), or by navigating to AI Projects -> Active AI models or All AI models -> Click on the version that you would like to open.
+You can see these from doing evaluation on a trained model (see Label and train), or by navigating to AI Projects -> Active AI models or All AI models -> Click on the version that you would like to open.

 Training details